AustinHasten/PlexHolidays/README.md

 Automatically find holiday movies/episodes on a Plex server and add them to a playlist.
+Searches the Plex title, Plex plot, and IMDb keywords for each movie/episode's for a keyword.

+On my machine/library/network, shows took an average of <30s each and movies took an average of <2s each.

-Required Python3 modules: plexapi, imdbpy
+Required Python3 modules: plexapi, imdbpy, imdbpie, tqdm